 DEG is one of the largest private-sector development financiers – offering financing, advice, and support to private sector enterprises.
 Headquartered in Cologne, Germany, DEG has offices in 19 locations worldwide with 600 employees working in Germany and abroad, operating in developing and emerging-market countries.

-The organization was keen to update its on-premise intranet which did get used by its staff but wasn’t inspiring.
+The organization was keen to update its on-premises intranet which did get used by its staff but wasn’t inspiring.

 The internal comms team wanted to try something new so that employees had a modern and user-friendly intranet that was fun to use.
 The IT department was involved from the outset and supported the search for a new system.